mzn38/Simple-Calculator/README.md

-# Simple-Calculator created using html css and js
+# Simple-Calculator created using html css and javascript